 If fluids are well tolerated, slowly add bland solid foods, but continue to focus on fluid intake at the same time.

 - White toast with only honey or jelly

 FOODS TO AVOID: non-cultured dairy products (milk, cheese, ice cream,) spicy, greasy or fatty foods, whole grains, raw vegetables, alcohol, caffeine.

-- Wash hands well with soap and water after using the bathroom and before and after eating or
+- Wash hands well with soap and water after using the bathroom and before and after eating or handling food.

 - Do not share eating or drinking utensils with others.